DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/Thingsboard/CACreated.png)

 5a-6.
 The newly created CA is listed under `Certificate Authorities`.
-This can be now used to create the Datahub.
-Now the Datahub can be created by choosing the newly created CA.
+This can be now used to create the Data Hub.
+Now the Data Hub can be created by choosing the newly created CA.

 ![KEYNOA](/img/KEYNOA/Thingsboard/NewCAListed.png)